varadkinikar783/Advanced-Reaction-Timer./README.md

 Instead of reacting to a single LED, one of three LEDs is chosen randomly every round.
 After a short countdown and a random delay, the chosen LED flashes briefly.
 Press the button corresponding to that LED as quickly as possible.

 Pressing any reaction button before the LED flashes counts as cheating and immediately ends the round.
-Every valid reaction time is stored in EEPROM, and a dedicated History button lets you view your previous scores directly from memory without reconnecting to a computer.
+Every valid reaction time is stored in EEPROM, and a dedicated History button lets you view your previous scores directly from memory on the serial monitor.

 ---